rozensoftware/flea/README.md

 Version: 0.2.6

-A simple command server written in Rust.
+A simple command server written in Rust, which can be used as either a command server or a malware, depending on how the software is intended to be used.

 This repository consists of three projects: